-As desert towns and cities grow, the lands of Mojave National Preserve become increasingly important as critical desert tortoise habitat.
-The desert tortoise population has been in decline for decades, due to a variety of factors including loss of habitat and disease.
+As desert towns and cities grow, the lands of Mojave National Preserve become increasingly important as critical Desert tortoise habitat.
+The Desert tortoise population has been in decline for decades, due to a variety of factors including loss of habitat and disease.
 In 1990, the Fish and Wildlife Service added this animal to its list of threatened species.
-The listing requires federal agencies to work together to stabilize desert tortoise populations.
-But desert residents and visitors also have an important role to play in their recovery.
+The listing requires federal agencies to work together to stabilize Desert tortoise populations.
+Desert residents and visitors also have an important role to play in the tortoises' recovery.

 Tortoises enjoy resting in the shade of parked cars; always look under your car before driving away.

 Keep vehicles on established roads only.
 Vehicles will crush tortoise burrows, killing the tortoises and eggs within.